Education in Chad

 Source: Project document 2016 and Project document 2012

-In early February 2016, a US$6.95 million grant under GPE's approach for accelerated funding for emergency and early recovery was approved, with UNICEF as grant agent.
+In February 2016, a US$6.95 million grant under GPE's approach for accelerated funding for emergency and early recovery was approved, with UNICEF as grant agent.

 - Building new classrooms and temporary learning spaces,